• Skip to primary navigation

 Vertical image of shot glasses filled with gazpacho soup and shrimp tails

-The main ingredient in gazpacho soup is tomatoes, but tomatoes don’t always have to be red!
-This time of year I have a lot of yellow tomatoes growing in my garden and I find they are sweeter than red tomatoes.
+• This time of year I have a lot of yellow tomatoes growing in my garden and I find they are sweeter than red tomatoes.
 They also look so summery too and are more unexpected.

-STEP#1: Prep the Shrimp
+Step#1: Prep the Shrimp

+Shrimp can be expensive so for me it always comes down to if I want to save time or money?
 To save a few dollars, buy the shrimp still in its shell.
 It will be about half the price of already shelled and cleaned shrimp.

-TIP: Remove the shell but keep the tail intact.
-The tail prevents the shrimp from drying out and makes for a prettier presentation on the glass.
+• The tail prevents the shrimp from drying out and makes for a prettier presentation on the glass.

 raw shrimp on a blue plate

-Cleaning the shrimp is the most tedious part of this recipe, but the price per pound for already shelled and cleaned shrimp can be double!
+• Cleaning the shrimp is the most tedious part of this recipe, but the price per pound for already shelled and cleaned shrimp can be double!

-De-vein the shrimp and rinse it under cool water.
-I also like to gently score the backs of the shrimp too so they plump up when baked.
+• I also like to gently score the backs of the shrimp too so they plump up when baked.
+This will make them a prettier garnish on your shot glass.

 Cleaning raw shrimp with a knife